dlumian/PythonBasics/README.md

   - [Jupyter Notebooks](./Markdowns/JupyterNotebooks.md): Describes cell types, kernels, and basic execution instructions for notebooks
   - [Model Training and Evaluation](./Markdowns/ModelEvaluation.md): Terminology and descriptions of core data science best practices, training, and evaluation of models
   - [Operations](./Markdowns/Operations.md): Loops, dictionaries, functions, and methods to control workflows
-  - [Package Importance](./Markdowns/PackageImportance.md): Expands on [Packages](#packages) section emphasizing the importance of writing clean, reusable, and maintainable code
+- [PackageCreation](./PackageCreation/PackageGuide.md): Importance of packages and how-to guide for their creation
 - README.md: This file with an overview of many topics.
 If new to Python, read the whole file.
 If experienced, use the [Topics](#topics) section to jump to topics of interest
 - RegressionExamples
   - [housing](./RegressionExamples/housing/README.md): regression example using historic housing prices from Boston using multiple notebooks